 Since readline suppresses any exception raised in completer functions, they can be difficult to debug.
 Therefore this function wraps the actual tab completion logic and prints to stderr any exception that occurs before returning control to readline.

-• text - the current word that user is typing
+- text the current word that user is typing

-• state - non-negative integer
+- state non-negative integer

+- custom_settings used when not tab completing the main command line

 Returns the next possible completion for text or None